Istanbul Funicular Guide: F1, F2, F3 & F4 Lines

 You can recognize the lines with the designated colors and codes.
 All funicular lines start with the letter "F".
-Here's the list of current operating lines:
+Here's a quick comparison of all four lines:

 It is a funicular line that connects Taksim Square with Kabataş.
 Opened on June 29, 2006, it is the second funicular line built in Istanbul, 131 years after the Tünel (F2), which opened in 1875!
 The line covers a 640-meter route between Taksim and Kabataş in approximately 2.5 minutes.

-- ⌚ The frequency of service is 5 minutes during peak hours and 8 minutes during off-peak hours.
+- ⌚ Operates daily from 06:00 to 00:00.
+The frequency of service is 5 minutes during peak hours and 8 minutes during off-peak hours.

 - 🔄 Taksim station connects to the M2 metro line and the T2 tram line.